oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

 	Below Image - Choose any one from the list of STS
 	![Task name and STS](./images/choosests.png " ")

 4. Depending on what you want to test, choose **Change type** from the drop down menu.
 There are two types of task creations - one is basic and other is advanced.
 Basic with basic setting whereas Advanced has customized setting.

-Note: You can choose anything as you want as it doesn't matter when you go through the flow in this workshop
+Note: You can choose anything as you want as it doesn't matter when you go through the flow in this workshop.

 	Below Image - Choose the Change type
 	![Task name and STS](./images/changetypemenu.png " ")